chadwhitacre/openpath/2024/a-vision-for-software-commons/index.md

-- Just as companies will want to have their Open Source contributions beyond the Fair Share accounted for, we should also ask foundations to transparently report their budget <b>allocations</b> in high-level categories such as R&D, registry maintenance, events, marketing, and general administration.
+- Just as companies will want to have their Open Source contributions beyond the Fair Share accounted for, we should also ask foundations to transparently report their budget <b>allocations</b> in high-level categories such as R&D, registry maintenance, events, marketing, outreach, and general administration.
 Shared norms can emerge over time.
 What is the acceptable ratio of spending on events to spending on engineering?
 Let's find out.

 ### The Heart of Open Source

-I'm gonna come out and say it: the bulk of foundation funds should go to **individual people who create value by writing Open Source software**. _This_ is the heart of Open Source: people freely sharing their code with other people in the community—and yes, companies—who are free to read, run, modify, and redistribute it for any purpose.
+I'm gonna come out and say it: the bulk of foundation funds should go to **individual people who created value by writing Open Source software**. _This_ is the heart of Open Source: people freely sharing their code with other people in the community—and yes, companies—who are free to read, run, modify, and redistribute it for any purpose.